Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Literature review

 \subsection{Code sharing}

-Sharing software code is not only important for ensuring the general reproducibility of simulation studies \citep{Chalmers2020, Siepe2024, Luijken2024} but also for allowing readers and reviewers to understand the technical implementation of missingness handling.
-We therefore also tracked whether software code for reproducing the simulation study was available (see panel D).
-Overall, simulation code was available for less than half of all simulation studies (225/482 = 46.7\%).
+Code sharing facilitates reproducibility and transparency \citep{Chalmers2020, Siepe2024, Luijken2024}, particularly in understanding how missingness was handled.
+We therefore tracked the availability of software code for reproducing the simulation study (see panel D).
+We did not assess the code regarding missingness handling, as this was infeasible due to the broad scope of the review.
+Overall, simulation code was available for less than half of all simulation studies (225/482 = 47\%).
 This result is similar to the findings of previous literature reviews in psychology and biostatistics \citep{Morris2019, Kucharsky2020, Siepe2024}.
-While the rate of simulation code was around 50\% for most journals in our sample, SiM stood out with a substantially lower code availability of 36.5\%.
+While code availability was around 50\% for most reviewed journals, SiM stood out with a substantially lower code availability (37\%).

-\citet{Weber2021} is a positive example of good computational reporting of missingness from our literature review.
-They describe errors and issues in their simulation study in the supplement, as well as explanations of how they dealt with them.
-They additionally provide code and output files intended to reproduce the simulation study and all error and warning messages.
+A positive example is \citet{Weber2021}, who documented simulation errors and their handling in the supplement.
+They also shared code and output files enabling reproduction of their results and all warning messages.